A learning journey through the Anna Lindh Report “Intercultural Trends and Social Change in the Euro-Mediterranean

 The online course “Euro-Mediterranean Intercultural Trends” is based on the Anna Lindh Report on Intercultural Trends and Social Change in the Euro-Mediterranean region, including a unique public opinion survey among a representative sample of the Euro-Mediterranean population about mutual perceptions, values and openness to diversity.

-The spring edition of the course will be in English and will run from March 15th to April 11th 2021, jointly delivered by the Anna Lindh Foundation and UNIMED, the Mediterranean Universities Union.
+The fall edition of the course will be in English and French and will run from October 25th to November 21th 2021, jointly delivered by the Anna Lindh Foundation and UNIMED, the Mediterranean Universities Union.

 Participation in the course is free of charge.
 Registered participants will receive an email message with detailed instructions on how to access the course.